-- In 2017, Indiana pharmacies filled 5,687,064 prescriptions for opioid analgesics. - Almost five percent (4.5%) of Hoosiers 12 years of age and older misused pain relievers in the past year and 0.5% reported using heroin.1 - Opioid use was highest among 18- to 25-year-old Hoosiers; 6.9% of Hoosiers in this age group misused a prescription pain reliever in the past year and 0.9% used heroin.1 - Among Indiana college students, 1.2% misused prescription pain relievers in the past month.3 - Approximately 2.4% of Indiana's high school students have used heroin at least once in their lifetime.4 - Among Indiana 12th graders, 0.2% currently use heroin.5
+- In Quarter 3 of 2020, Indiana pharmacies filled 186.5 prescriptions for opioid analgesics per 100,000 population. - Almost four percent (3.8%) of Hoosiers 12 years of age and older misused pain relievers in the past year and 0.3% reported using heroin. - Opioid use was highest among 18- to 25-year-old Hoosiers; 5.6% of Hoosiers in this age group misused a prescription pain reliever in the past year and 0.5% used heroin. - Among Indiana college students, 1.2% misused prescription pain relievers in the past month. - Approximately 2.4% of Indiana's high school students have used heroin at least once in their lifetime. - Among Indiana 12th graders, 0.2% currently use heroin.

-- Prescription opioid misuse was reported in 19.9% of substance use treatment admissions in Indiana.6 - Prescription opioid misusers in treatment were primarily female, white, non-Hispanic, and between the ages of 25 and 34.6 - Heroin misuse in Indiana's treatment population increased from 3.2% of admissions in 2006 to 23.0% of admissions in 2017.6 - Heroin misusers in treatment were primarily female, white, non-Hispanic, and between the ages of 25 and 34.6 - Injection drug use is common among heroin users and is associated with transmission of HIV and other bloodborne diseases.^{6, 19, 20} - Overdose deaths involving an opioid rose from 347 in 2011 to 1,098 in 2018; Indiana's opioid overdose mortality rate was 16.4 overdoses per 100,000 population in 2018.18
+- Prescription opioid misuse was reported in 18.4% of substance use treatment admissions in Indiana. - Prescription opioid misusers in treatment were primarily female, white, non-Hispanic, and between the ages of 25 and 44.6 - Heroin misuse in Indiana's treatment population increased from 3.2% of admissions in 2006 to 23.0% of admissions in 2018. - Heroin misusers in treatment were primarily female, white, and between the ages of 18 and 34.6 - Injection drug use is common among heroin users and is associated with transmission of HIV and other bloodborne diseases.

+Overdose deaths involving an opioid rose from 347 in 2011 to 1,246 in 2019; Indiana's opioid overdose mortality rate was 18.5 overdoses per 100,000 population in 2019.